 As a Beginner Who Does Not Edit Photos

-Because JPEG files are much smaller, they allow photographers to shoot at a much faster frame rate and to record images to a memory card faster.
-For example, if you shoot RAW, you can shoot at 10 frames per second and take a maximum of 100 shots before the camera buffer is filled and you must wait until the images are recorded to the memory card.
-When shooting JPEGs, you can shoot at 14 frames per second and take 350 frames before the buffer is filled.
-This is a huge advantage when shooting action sports.
+JPEG files are much smaller and allow photographers to shoot and record images much faster.
+You can shoot 10 RAW frames per second and take up to 100 shots before the camera’s buffer is filled.
+Then, you have to wait until the images are recorded to the memory card before you can shoot again.
+You can shoot 14 JPEG frames per second and take up to 350 frames before the camera’s buffer is filled.
+This advantage is huge when you’re photographing action sports.

 As a Reporter Working for AP or Reuters